Yakoov/100-Days-of-Code/README.md

 Do you want to start learning Python as a Begineer?
-Don't worry this is your Repository can Help you Start your Journey with Detailed Steps, This Repository is created from the 100 Days of Coding with python by Dr. Angela Lu.
+Don't worry this is your Repository can Help you Start your Journey with Detailed Steps, With Exercises and practical projects along your Journey This Repository is created from the 100 Days of Coding with python by Dr. Angela Lu.
 Whose course i am following for my python Journey.